StacieL/doc/docs/ProjectEditor-LabelsIconsSection.md

 <div class = "tips">
 <b>TIP:</b>

-To keep everything consistent, default icons are generated for blank fields if at least one icon has been defined for a field.
+* To keep everything consistent, <b>default icons</b> are generated for blank fields if at least one icon has been defined for a field.

-You can also leave your the icon area empty if you don’t want to display icons in your application.
+* You can also leave your the icon area empty if you don’t want to display icons in your application.
 </div>